Atari Logo

 Atari Logo 1972

-A redesign of its logo followed the rebranding of the company.
+Following the company’s rebranding, the logo was redesigned.
 It introduced the word “Atari” with the letters “A” and “T” balanced.
 They were arranged in an impromptu “slide,” for which the designers rounded off the head of the central glyph.
 At the same time, the syllable “RI” stood alone.
 The font was capital, bold, and black.

 April – June 1973